RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 9.md

 Her emotions were a bit manic today.
 Going from depressing lows to ecstatic highs.

-When someone as reliable and confident as Debug had held her so gently and reassured her.
+When someone as reliable and confident as Debug had held her so gently and reassured her so completely.
 She had become unable to hold back any of her emotions, she'd let all her hurt and fear out.

 And when they had gone in for a kiss too.